jsr6720/jsr6720.github.io/_posts/2024-05-26-the-last-time.md

 ## Crayons at an estate sale

-I bought a couple boxes of crayons for $1 at an estate stale and noticed a name.
+I bought a couple boxes of crayons[^archive] for $1 at an estate stale and noticed a name.
 And I think about the above quote or some variation of it I've seen on the interwebs.
 So many things in life happen a 'last' time and in the moment we're not always aware of that fact.

 <div class="flex-row">
     <img src="/assets/posts-images/small-crayola-box.png" alt="small crayola box" class="center-img img-stylish"/>